adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/Courses.md

 ### Test steps

 1. Enter a course.
-Click <Dashboard> in the breadcrumbs.
+Click Dashboard in the breadcrumbs.
 2. Re-enter the course.
 Enter a page.
 3. Under the breadcrumbs, check that the course title and the current page title are visible.
-4. Click the cog menu, then select <Edit>.
+4. Click the cog menu, then select Edit.
 5. Change the page title.
-Click <Save>.
+Click Save.
 6. Enter an article.
 Check that the article's title is shown under the breadcrumbs.
-7. In the breadcrumbs, click <Course structure>.
+7. In the breadcrumbs, click Course structure.

 ### Expected result